mikeplis/mplis.github.io/_drafts/sfb360-reaches-and-steals.md

 #### [Pick Number: 250](http://football30.myfantasyleague.com/2015/options?L=63005&O=17&DISPLAY=DIVISION02), ADP: 181.9

-Call me crazy, but I think Clay will end the season with the 2nd most targets on the Bills behind Sammy Watkins.
-I'm not a big believer in Percy Harvin and I don't think McCoy will see too many receptions in Greg Roman's offense.
+Call me crazy, but I think Clay will end the season with the second most targets on the Bills behind Sammy Watkins.
+I'm not a big believer in Percy Harvin and I don't think McCoy will get too many receptions in Greg Roman's offense.
 Clay had a really nice 2013 season before falling off a bit last season while dealing with knee and hamstring issues.
-I think the Bills made Clay the league's 4th-highest paid TE for a reason, so I think Bob got great value on him while other owners were picking Rob Housler and Jacob Tamme.
+I think the Bills made Clay the league's fourth-highest paid TE for a reason, so I think Bob got great value on him while other owners were picking Rob Housler and Jacob Tamme.

 ### Stevan Ridley